Revisions approved Section 3 by CGPS Council May 9, 2024 |

 - When the student-supervisor agreement has been completed and signed by the supervisor and student, it should be submitted to the graduate administrator in the academic unit.

-- The graduate administrator should keep a copy in the academic unit’s files, and submit a copy to CGPS using the student-supervisor agreement form.
+- The graduate administrator should keep a copy in the academic unit’s files, and submit a copy to CGPS using the student-supervisor agreement form in the service desk.

 - Once CGPS has received the agreement, it will be saved in the Banner Document Management student file and will mark the non-course requirement as complete in Banner.
 This will update the requirement as complete in the student’s DegreeWorks record.